Gab0/straintables/README.md

 Some python scripts on the main module are not called within linkagePipeline.sh.
 They are optional analysis tools and should be launched by the user.

-1. `lmview` The basic one.
+1. `stview` The basic one.
 This will build a slide presentation of plots, each plot showing a pair of similarity matrixes.
 The matrix show will start with the first locus against the second locus chosen, in the order of the Primer file, along with some extra information.
 Then, the second locus will be compared to the third and so it goes on.